IBM/event-automation/_es_11.2/06-connecting/02-setting-up-connectors.md

 ### Specifying connectors in your Kafka Connect custom resource

 You can use the [kaniko builder](https://github.com/GoogleContainerTools/kaniko){:target="_blank"} that is supported by the {{site.data.reuse.es_name}} operator to build container images within your Kubernetes cluster.
-You can configure the Kafka Connect custom resource with the details of the required connectors.
+You can configure the Kafka Connect custom resource with the details of the required connectors and any dependencies the connectors might have.
 The {{site.data.reuse.es_name}} operator provides this configuration to the kaniko builder, which builds an image and pushes the image to a specified registry.
 The {{site.data.reuse.es_name}} operator then creates a Kafka Connect deployment that uses the previously created image, as specified in the `KafkaConnect` custom resource.

 To set up and configure the `KafkaConnect` custom resource to use the kaniko builder, complete the following steps: